-Host devices built to the SD Physical Specification shall control the SDCLK to stop the read data block output from a card executing a multiple read command whenever the host cannot accept more data.
+Host devices shall control the SDCLK to stop the read data block output from a card executing a multiple read command whenever the host cannot accept more data.
 During the time that the host has stopped the SDCLK, a CMD52 cannot be issued.
-This limitation causes a problem in that a host device built to the SD Physical Specification cannot perform the I/O command during a multiple read cycle.
+This limitation causes a problem in that a host device cannot perform the I/O command during a multiple read cycle.

 In order to eliminate this limitation, the SDIO Specification adds the Read Wait control to enable the host to issue CMD52 during a multiple read cycle.
 Read Wait uses the DAT[2] line to allow the host to signal the card to temporarily halt the sending of read data by a card.
 This feature is optional for an SDIO or combo card.
 However, if an SDIO or combo supports Read Wait, all functions and any memory shall support Read Wait.
-Read Wait is described in more detail in section 10.
+Read Wait is described in more detail in Chapter 10.
 Any card that supports Suspend/Resume shall also support Read Wait.
 Note that Read Wait is defined only for the SD 1 and 4-bit modes.
 It does not apply to SPI transfers.